Provable Accelerated Bayesian Optimization with Knowledge Transfer: INTRODUCTION

 In this paper, we answer this question in the affirmative by proposing the DeltaBO algorithm, a BO method that comes with solid theoretical guarantees as well as empirical improvement in a knowledge-transfer setting.
 We emphasize that our goal is not to outperform state-of-the-art BO systems, but rather to provide a complementary transfer-learning framework with provable guarantees.

-\textbf{Contributions.} Our contributions are: \begin{itemize} \item We systematically study BO with knowledge transfer and propose the DeltaBO algorithm with solid theoretical guarantees. \item The regret of DeltaBO is proven to be of order $\tilde{\mathcal{O}}(\sqrt{T(T/N+\gamma_\delta)})$.
-To the best of our knowledge, this is the first regret bound showing dependence on $N$, the number of evaluations from source tasks, and typically $N \gg T$.
+\textbf{Contributions.} Our contributions are as follows: \begin{itemize} \item We systematically study BO with knowledge transfer and propose the DeltaBO algorithm with solid theoretical guarantees. \item The regret of DeltaBO is proven to be of order $\tilde{\mathcal{O}}(\sqrt{T(T/N+\gamma_\delta)})$.
+To the best of our knowledge, this is the first regret bound that shows dependence on $N$, the number of evaluations from source tasks, where typically $N \gg T$.
 In many applications, source and target tasks are similar, which further implies that $\gamma_\delta \ll \gamma_f$.
-See Table \ref{tab:regret} for the regret comparison. \item Empirical studies on both real-world hyperparameter tuning tasks and synthetic functions show that DeltaBO works better than other baseline methods and verify our theoretical claims. \end{itemize}
+See Table \ref{tab:regret} for the regret comparison. \item Empirical studies on both real-world hyperparameter-tuning tasks and synthetic functions show that DeltaBO outperforms other baseline methods and verify our theoretical claims. \end{itemize}

-\textbf{Technical novelties.} Our technical novelties are: \begin{itemize} \item We adopt an additive decomposition of the target function. \citet{poloczek2017multi} proposed a related additive structure in which each information source is modeled as an additive perturbation of a latent objective; however, their focus is multi-information-source optimization, and they do not derive regret bounds that quantify transfer acceleration with respect to the number of source evaluations.
-While the additive model (eq. \eqref{eq:add-model}) is used in previous work~\citep{shilton2017regret}, our assumption is strictly more general since the source and difference functions are allowed to come from two \emph{independent} Gaussian Processes (GPs). \item At the heart of our algorithm design is a novel uncertainty quantification approach built on the difference function so that each evaluation of target function can be interpreted as a biased observation of it, with the bias given by the source function. \item Based on Schur complement, we extend the analysis of GP-UCB \citep{srinivas2010gaussian} by proving the monotonically non-increasing variance sequence throughout the iterations, which is a key component in bounding the total variance of queries from the unknown source function. \end{itemize}
+\textbf{Technical novelties.} Our technical novelties are as follows: \begin{itemize} \item We adopt an additive decomposition of the target function. \citet{poloczek2017multi} proposed a related additive structure in which each information source is modeled as an additive perturbation of a latent objective; however, their focus is multi-information-source optimization, and they do not derive regret bounds that quantify transfer acceleration with respect to the number of source evaluations.
+While the additive model (eq. \eqref{eq:add-model}) was also used in previous work~\citep{shilton2017regret}, our assumption is strictly more general since the source and difference functions are allowed to come from two \emph{independent} Gaussian Processes (GPs). \item At the heart of our algorithm design is a novel uncertainty-quantification approach built on the difference function so that each evaluation of the target function can be interpreted as a biased observation of it, with the bias given by the source function. \item Using the Schur complement, we extend the analysis of GP-UCB \citep{srinivas2010gaussian} by proving that the variance sequence is monotonically non-increasing throughout the iterations, which is a key component in bounding the total variance of queries from the unknown source function. \end{itemize}

 \textbf{Notations.} We use standard asymptotic notation throughout the paper.
 The notation $\mathcal{O}(f(n))$ denotes a quantity bounded in absolute value by a constant multiple of $f(n)$.
 The notation $\tilde{\mathcal{O}}(f(n))$ suppresses logarithmic factors, i.e., $\tilde{\mathcal{O}}(f(n)) = \mathcal{O}(f(n)\,\mathrm{polylog}(n))$.
 Finally, $o(f(n))$ denotes a term such that $o(f(n))/f(n) \to 0$ as $n \to \infty$.